Last updated on September 4, 2025

 Curse of Disturbance | Illustration by Kieran Yanner

-Starter Commander is a set of five preconstructed Commander decks with a release date of December 2, 2022.
-They’re an easy entry point for new players, or a good way for existing players to introduce their friends and family to the game.
+Starter Commander is a set of five preconstructed Commander decks that were released on December 2, 2022.
+They’re an easy entry point for new players or a good way for existing players to introduce their friends and family to the game.

 How Does Starter Commander Compare to Other Commander Products?